thingsboard/thingsboard.github.io/docs/iot-video-tutorials.md

 #### Dashboard development guide, Part 3: Remote Device control and Alarm management

-The third part of this tutorial covers usage of the device control widget, introduces us to rules and alarms.
+The third part of this tutorial covers usage of the device control widget and basic operations with rules and alarms.

 You will learn how to: